saurabhnative/hashnodeblogposts/ckoe33jau0fzzeps1g99sasmu.md

 %[https://codesandbox.io/s/date-input-react-hooks-ym9qs?file=/src/App.js&fontsize=14&hidenavigation=1&theme=dark]

 Bonus Tip:
-In case you need the date value in local date format you can use the the `toLocaleString()` method from Date methods as well.
+In case you need the date value in local date format you can use the `toLocaleString()` method from Date methods as well.
 More information on this method can be found here:-
 https://www.w3schools.com/jsref/jsref_tolocalestring.asp

 If you found this article useful, then feel free to upvote it and consider becoming a sponsor for motivating me to write new posts here for you all.